PlayNetwork/RedisShake/README.md

 	At the time of writing there was a requirement to Get some data from a Redis Cluster in our data center to the cloud.

-	The reason we have to use this synchronization app is that in our datacenter we have Oracle stored procs that get synchronized to a Redis cluster in AWS.
-Having this data reliably in aws Allows for more stable and quick devellopment of features for the Dev Team.
+	The reason we have to use this synchronization app is that in our datacenter we have Oracle stored procs that get synchronized to a Redis cluster in the local Redis cluster.
+Having this data as reliably as we can in aws Allows for more stable and quick devellopment of features for the Dev Team.

 - How we containerize it